crate/cratedb-guide/docs/ingest/etl/index.md

   specification, including powerful data extraction and consolidation elements.

 +++
-Data pipeline programming frameworks and platforms.
+Use data pipeline programming frameworks and platforms.
 ::::